imsiddhant/MY-CCNA-Prep-1/README.md

 LAB 8:
 A. In this implementation of WPA2 PSK, I have created a simple Wireless LAN where AP0, AP1 & AP2 are connected from Backbone Network (Switch 0).
 B. Each Access Point is running WIFI on different Channels to remove Overlapping.
 Each AP is also configured with different Security Settings.

+LAB 9:
+A. In this lab, I demonstrated the use of access control lists and how can they allow and deny certain types of traffic.
+B. Extended Access Lists are deployed.

+LAB 10:
+A.